 - Courier Archives - back issues to 2003

 - Courier Submission Guidelines

 - Ad Rate Sheet

-We cover news that is local, reliable, and solutionary (that is, it states the problem or issue and suggests solutions) and that falls within Courier Editorial Guidelines.
+We cover news that is local, reliable, and solutionary (states the problem or issue and suggests solutions) and that falls within Courier Editorial Guidelines.

 The Courier has been self-sustaining, thanks to our loyal advertising base, generous donors, paid subscriptions, as well as all the community volunteers who help wherever needed.

-In April 2017, the Courier celebrated its 20th Anniversary.
-We are proud that our small community of about 650 people has kept this free, volunteer-produced, monthly newspaper going for over 20 years.
-Twenty years represents an archive of 240 issues of community caring!
-Many editors have held the reins since 1997 (Roger Rapp, Rod Bondurant, the Ruff Family, Diane Winslow, Nicole Mizener, Shirley DicKard, and now the team of Shirley DicKard, Janie Kesselman, and Marcy Risque), along with an incredible group of dedicated volunteers.
+In 2023, we celebrated The Courier’s 26th Anniversary.
+We are proud that our small community of about 650 people has kept this free, volunteer-produced, monthly newspaper going.
+Many editors have held the reins since 1997 (Roger Rapp, Rod Bondurant, the Ruff Family, Diane Winslow, Nicole Mizener, Shirley DicKard, and now the team of Shirley DicKard, Janie Kesselman, Marcy Risque, and Sandy Ross), along with an incredible group of dedicated volunteers.

-Though the Courier retains much of its original simple, brown-paper-wrapper flavor from 1997, it has also evolved to reflect the ever-changing concerns of our place, times, and population.
-We welcome contributions that are relevant to our small mountain area and that follow the guidelines located on the website.
-We look forward to hearing from you! (firstname.lastname@example.org)
+Though the Courier retains much of its original flavor from 1997, it has also evolved to reflect the ever-changing concerns of our place, times, and population.
+While social media is readily available for negativity and complaining, our vision is to reflect the best that we can be.
+We welcome contributions relevant to our small mountain region and that follow the guidelines found on the website (camptonville.net).
+We look forward to hearing from you!
+Email: firstname.lastname@example.org